 After 9/11, Rhimes found herself thinking more about motherhood than movies and within a year adopted baby girl Harper Lee.
 The new mom took in a lot of TV while staying home with her infant, prompting her to take a crack at writing a pilot.
 The result was Grey's Anatomy, a drama about a bunch of sexy young doctors in a Seattle hospital.
 Some of her inspiration for writing a medical show came from her enjoyment of watching real-life surgeries on TV and nostalgia for her time working as a candy striper in adolescence.
 Premiering in 2005, the show is going into its 12th season in 2015 and won a Golden Globe for Rhimes for Best Television Series—Drama.
 It also led in 2007 to Rhimes creating the spin-off Private Practice, which lasted for six seasons.

 'Scandal' and Other Series

 Rhimes's efforts have garnered much recognition, including several GLAAD Media and NAACP Image Awards for her tackling of important issues in terms of race and sexuality.
-After the success of Scandal, Rhimes and her production company, ShondaLand, worked on developing the series Lawless for ABC.
+After the initial success of Scandal, Rhimes and her production company, ShondaLand, worked on developing the series Lawless for ABC.
 The show revolves around an attorney who returns to her hometown and is based on the story of trucker-turned-lawyer Wynona Ward, who provides free services to domestic violence victims.